ipiszy/colfax-cutlass-kernels/src/fmha-pipeline/README.md

 ## Building and Running with the scripts

 1. Download CUTLASS 3.4 following instructions from: https://github.com/NVIDIA/cutlass.
-2. Change the hardcoded paths in the 'compile_H64.sh' and 'compile_H128.sh' scripts to your CUTLASS directory, and run the scripts.
+2. Change the hardcoded paths in the 'compile_H128.sh' scripts to your CUTLASS directory, and run the scripts.
 We have preselected macros that we've found are optimal for FP8 precision with head dimension 64 and 128, respectively.
 3. For more customizability, run the 'compile.sh' script.
 This accepts 7 arguments (as "-D$1 -D$2 -D$3 -D$4 -D$5 -D$6 -D$7").
 If no flag is desired, simply input "NONE" as the argument.

 ## User-defined macros